History of Park Guell | Housing for Aristocrats to World Heritage Site

 In the 1900s Barcelona's upper class began growing exponentially, while the rest of Spain was struggling economically.
 The economic crisis created room for the growth of Catalan nationalism, which was focused on the revival of Catalan traditions and national culture.
 Catalan artists and architects, thus, began being favored.
 It is this sentiment that allowed for Modernisme to develop in Catalan.

 Buildings in this new modernist style came to be seen as not only a sign of patriotism but also of prestige.
 Aristocrats began to patron artistes of the Modernisme.
 Eusebi Guell's and Antoni Gaudi's relationship began when Güell saw a window display that Gaudí had planned for glove retailer at the Universal Exhibition in Paris in 1878.
-That same year, Güell commissioned him to make the furniture for the pantheon chapel at the Palacio de Sobrellano in Comillas.
 Their association grew stronger and finally, in 1900, Guell gave Gaudí the assignment of designing Park Güell.

 Architects of Modernisme